gcmalloc/epfl-moodle/README.md

     moodle $username

-This will initialise a moodle directory in the actual one.
-A menu will be displayed, choose which course you would like to keep up to date in this directory.
+This will initialise a moodle configuration file in the current directory.
+A menu will be then displayed, choose which course you would like to keep up to date in this directory.
 Then the script will download all the specified courses.

 Then